kshedden/case_studies/methods/survival.md

 but in some settings we may have *left censoring*, meaning that we only know that $T$ is less than some observed value.
-Also, there is *interval censoring* in which we know, for example, that someone had a stroke between the age of 75 and 77 but we do not know the exact age.
+Also, there is *interval censoring* in which we know, for example, that someone had a stroke between the age of 75 and 77 but we do not know the exact age at which the stroke occurred.

 A common assumption in survival analysis is that of *independent censoring*.
 We will define this here in the context of right censoring.
 Let $T$ be the event time and $R$ be the right censoring time.
-Note that only one of these two values is observed, but we can still imagine that the other value still exists as a "latent" value.
+Note that only one of $T, R$ is observed, but we can imagine that the other value exists as a "latent" value.
 Independent censoring simply means that $T$ and $R$ are independent random variables.
 Concretely, this means, for example, that people who are more prone to having an early event (e.g. unhealthy people) do not